Why have you changed the maximum number of people allowed on a site?

 What are the peak period dates?

 Peak periods are all designated Queensland school holidays including the Easter long weekend.
-You can check specific dates and availability for each individual campground here.

 How do I get to North Stradbroke Island?